Now that you're ready...

 Lump Sum Payment

 Taking a Lump Sum Payment allows you to access all your money at once.
-This is an ideal option if:
+This option may be for you if:

 - You'll need to pay off a large expense